jruizgit/rules/README.md

 ## Business Rules and Miss Manners

-durable_rules can also be used to solve traditional production bussiness rules problems.
+durable_rules can also be used to solve traditional Production Bussiness Rules problems.
 This example is an industry benchmark.
 Miss Manners has decided to throw a party.
 She wants to seat her guests such that adjacent people are of opposite sex and share at least one hobby.

 Note how the benchmark flow structure is defined using a statechart to improve code readability without sacrificing performance nor altering the combinatorics required by the benchmark.
 For 128 guests, 438 facts, the execution time is less than 2 seconds in JavaScript and Python slightly above 2 seconds in Ruby.
 More details documented in this [blog post](http://jruizblog.com/2015/07/20/miss-manners-and-waltzdb/).